fahrizal89/command-pattern-example/README.md

-# command-pattern-example
+# Command Pattern

-Command Pattern is encapsulates request an an object, thereby letting you to parameterize other objects with different request.
+Command Pattern is encapsulates request an an object, thereby letting you to parameterize other objects with different request and you can reuse them or implementation undo.

-Decouple job of receiver and executor.
-Receiver doesn't know what's executor doing.
+Client -> Invoker -> Receiver

-For example I create HomeRobot App.
+For example we create HomeRobot App.

+HomeRobot can manage furniture like a lamp, door, electric window etc. We can give command to some furniture and don't worry what is doing by furniture.

+Create interface for implementaion in command
 ```
 public interface Command {
     void execute();

+    void undo();
 }
 ```

+Create object of furniture
 ```
 public class Light {
     public void on(){